sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 Note that this design only enables monitoring for log entries associated with *pairs* of (`public_key`, `context`).
-It is not possibly to monitor all log entries with valid signatures for a given public key, regardless of context.
+It is not possible to monitor all log entries with valid signatures for a given public key, regardless of context.

 ### UI issues